tylerlwsmith/deadhandmedia.com/README.md

 As of mid-December 2021, I'm in a mad dash to get this site finished and I'm cutting a few corners.
 I'm putting this list in here as a reminder of what I need to fix later.

 - Homepage should use `baseof.html` and currently doesn't.
 Script tags added to `baseof` don't automatically end up on the homepage and that's a problem.
-- Styles for layout padding and margins across the pages were copied and pasted.
-Those should be extracted to reusuable components.
 - The blog filters component's vanilla JS implementation is fragile and tightly coupled to the markup and styles.
 If I want to add a single additional feature to it, I need to migrate to Alpine JS or React.
 - I implemented a mobile nav and didn't like it, so I hid it using a combination of Sass variables and commenting out the Hugo/Sass code.
 In an ideal world, I could set an environment variable that would enable/disable all of it, but making sharing environment variables with Sass isn't trival.